 Immersion heaters are essential in the petrochemical and process heating industries.
 Flanged heaters are especially popular for their versatility, efficiency, and ease of use in heating process fluids.
 They are highly customizable and may be designed specifically for the intended application.

 Flanged heaters are simply constructed with a tubular heating element mounted to a flange.
 To install, the heating element can be fed directly through the wall of the vessel and attached to a companion flange affixed to the vessel.
-Flanges range in diameter from 2” to 40” for most industrial applications and can be designed with custom geometry to match oddly shaped tanks.
+Flanges range in diameter from 2” to 40” for most industrial applications.
+And they can be designed with custom geometry to match oddly shaped tanks.
 Given the corrosive nature of liquids such as salt water, heating elements may be constructed from titanium or other exotic alloys with better corrosion resistance than steel.
-Thermocouples are fed through the interior of the heating element and provide feedback that is displayed on the external control box, allowing the user to monitor and adjust the temperature within the tank.
+Thermocouples are fed through the interior of the heating element and provide feedback that is displayed on the external control box.
+This allows the user to monitor and adjust the temperature within the tank.

 When considering a design for a flanged heater, it is important to understand the application for which it will be used.
 In order to maximize efficiency, the medium being heated and the desired set temperature must be considered.
 Further, the design takes into account the pressure within the tank, the size of the tank, the environment in which the tank is located, and the available voltage being fed to the heater.
 The control and precision necessary for the process—allowable heat drop, target temperature range, and desired heat-up time—are also critical for an efficient design.